 The concept of Gratitude is a really good one, in theory.
-Getting into a state of gratitude though when we are really challenged is another story altogether, and I know what I’m talking about, from years of experience.
+Getting into a state of gratitude though when we are really challenged is another story altogether, and I know what I’m talking about, from years of experience and grieving.

 So much so that I got rather annoyed when yet another well-meaning friend, family member, teacher or my husband suggested to find something I could be grateful for while I was raging and fuming with some situation or person… until my husband died unexpectedly.